insected/bobbae_gcp-wiki/DevOps.md

 ## DevSecOps

 DevOps isn’t just about development and operations teams.
-If you want to take full [advantage of the agility](https://tech.gsa.gov/guides/understanding_differences_agile_devsecops/) and responsiveness of a DevOps approach, [IT security](https://www.redhat.com/en/topics/security) must also play an integrated role in the full life cycle of your apps.
+If you want to take full [advantage of the agility](https://tech.gsa.gov/guides/understanding_differences_agile_devsecops/) and responsiveness of a DevOps approach, [IT security](Security) and [privacy](Privacy) must also [play an integrated role](https://techbeacon.com/security/devsecops-realities-app-dev-teams-must-accept) in the [full life cycle of your apps](https://tech.gsa.gov/guides/understanding_differences_agile_devsecops/).

-[Practical DevSecOps](https://www.practical-devsecops.com/devsecops-university/) offers vendor-neutral, practical, and hands-on [DevSecOps](https://www.devsecops.org/)  training and certification programs for IT Professionals.
-Our online training and certifications are focused on modern areas of information security, including DevOps Security, Cloud-Native Security, Cloud Security & Container security.

 <img src="https://tech.gsa.gov/assets/img/guides/DevSecOps.png" width="500">

-### Security
+### Security and Privacy

-Please review some [security topics](Security) from the DevOps point of view.
+Please review some [security topics](Security) and [privacy issues](Privacy) from the [DevSecOps point of view](https://www.csoonline.com/article/3245748/what-is-devsecops-developing-more-secure-applications.html).

 ## DevOps Research and Assessment